-\Minimum number for mixes with a specified thickness of 11⁄2 inches or greater: The Contractor may choose to obtain the number required for 1000 or more tons.
+Minimum number for mixes with a specified thickness of 11⁄2 inches or greater: The Contractor may choose to obtain the number required for 1000 or more tons.
 If the Contractor chooses to test 5 sublots (10 tests), KDOT will obtain 5 verification tests.

+For mixes with a specified thickness less than 11⁄2 inch: Verification testing may be performed, but is not required.
+Additional testing may be performed by the Contractor.
+A minimum of 10 tests are required.

-- (7) Contact Surfaces.
+(7) Contact Surfaces.
 Coat contact surfaces of curbing, gutters, manholes and similar structures with a thin uniform coating of asphalt material.
-Place the HMA uniformly high near the contact surfaces so that after compaction it shall be approximately 1⁄4 inch above the edge of such structures. - (8) Adjustment of Manholes (Set Price).
-When required, this work will be performed and paid for under SECTION 816. - (9) Construction Joints. - (a) Transverse Construction Joints.
+Place the HMA uniformly high near the contact surfaces so that after compaction it shall be approximately $\frac{1}{4}$ inch above the edge of such structures.

+(8) Adjustment of Manholes (Set Price).
+When required, this work will be performed and paid for under SECTION 816.

+(9) Construction Joints.

+(a) Transverse Construction Joints.
 Use a method of making transverse construction joints to provide a thorough and continuous bond, provide an acceptable surface texture and meet density requirements.
 Do not vary the surface elevation more than 3/16 inch in 10 feet, when tested longitudinally across the joint.
-When required, repair the joints or paving operations will be suspended. - (b) Longitudinal Joints.
+When required, repair the joints or paving operations will be suspended.

+(b) Longitudinal Joints.
 Construct well bonded and sealed longitudinal joints to obtain maximum compaction at the joint.
 If deemed necessary by the Engineer to properly seal the joint, apply a light coat of asphalt emulsion or asphalt binder to the exposed edge before the joint is made.